amule-project/amule/trunk/platforms/Windows/MSVC10/README - MSVC.txt

 And that should be it.
 Feel free to ask in the aMule forum at forum.amule.org, "Compilation problems" section if you have further doubts.

+If you want to run aMule from inside Visual Studio, always set _NO_DEBUG_HEAP=1 in Properties / Debugging / Environment!